ACCORD-NWP/tactus/docs/fullpos.md

 ## Overview
 The fullpos output is controlled by the following settings
-- Output interval is set by `output_interval_fp` in the general section of the main config file.
+- Output interval is set by `output_settings.fullpos` in the general section of the main config file.
 The interval is specified using the duration syntax and can be give down to a resolution of minutes.
 - Field selection and settings for different output times is done in `deode/namelist_generation/fullpos_namelist.yaml`

 Currently it's only implemented support for a single domain using the native geometry of the domain used for the model run.